AltRepoYT/altrepo-env/README.md

 ## AltRepo

-@altrepo/env is part of the AltRepo developer utility ecosystem.
+@altrepo/env is part of the [AltRepo developer tools](https://altrepo.net/dev/) developer utility ecosystem.

 More tools and packages:
 https://altrepo.net